wslyvh/proof-of-competence/README.md

 Proof of Competence (PoC) is an open, permissionless framework to create on-boarding journeys into the Web3 space.
 It uses a pluggable task system which can verify that on-chain actions have occurred.
 This allows to build up reputation or social (DAO) scores that proof an address is familiar with the specified technologies or protocols.

 This allows to:
-* Create on-boarding journeys for developers to learn about a protocol
+* Create on-boarding quests for developers to learn about a protocol
 * Proof an address is competent enough to have a basic understanding of a protocol
 * Novel ways to use the social (DAO) scores instead of token-weights for governance

-# Journey's
+# Quests

-Create a journey and define the tasks that are important for your project to help people become more familiar with the protocol.
+Create a quest and define the tasks that are important for your project to help people become more familiar with the protocol.

-## Adding a journey
+## Adding a quest

-* A journey should be unique and be used to onboard new people into the space
+* A quest should be unique and be used to onboard new people into the space
-* Journeys are stored in JSON format at `/src/journeys`.
+* Quests are stored in JSON format at `/src/journeys`.

-A journey is defined in the following format
+A quest is defined in the following format
 ```
 {
-    "name": "Title of the journey.",
+    "name": "Title of the quest.",
-    "description": "A clear and concise description of the journey.",
+    "description": "A clear and concise description of the quest.",
     "website": "https://website.org/",
     "twitter": "AccountHandle",
     "tasks": []
 }
 ```

+Want to submit your own quest to PoC?
+Feel free to submit a PR/issue.

 ## Adding a task verifier